ForgeRock/forgerock-util-community-edition/README.md

-# Forgerock Build Tool - Community Edition
+# Forgerock Util - Community Edition

-This repository contains code used to build the forgerock-built-tools.jar used by the OpenAM, OpenDJ, OpenIDM and OpenIG Community edition projects.
+This repository contains code used to build the forgerock-util.jar used by the OpenAM, OpenDJ, OpenIDM and OpenIG Community edition projects.

 ## About